pacak/bpaf/README.md

 The main restricting library sets is that you can’t use parsed values (but not the fact that parser succeeded or failed) to decide how to parse subsequent values.
-In other words parsers don’t have the monadic strength, only the applicative one - for more detailed explanation see [Applicative functors?
-What is it all about][__link9].
+In other words parsers don’t have the monadic strength, only the applicative one.

 To give an example, you can implement this description: